JanssenProject/jans/docs/admin/install/vm-install/rhel.md

 ### Uninstall Janssen Server

-Use command below to uninstall Janssen server
+Use the command below to uninstall the Janssen server

 ```commandline
 python3 /opt/jans/jans-setup/install.py -uninstall
 ```

-Console output like below will confirm the successful uninstallation of Janssen Server
+Console output like below will confirm the successful uninstallation of the Janssen Server

 ```text
 This process is irreversible.